char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 # Set Up Your Server

-You can learn how to create your first server and invite friends or classmates to join in this section.
+In this section, you can learn how to create your first server and invite friends or classmates to join.
 Establish a private space for discussions, collaborations, or social gatherings by setting up your server.

 ## Create Your New Server